Best Pillar 3a Investment Funds Switzerland of February 2026

 • 5-15% emerging markets

-• 10-20% Switzerland (home bias)
+• 10-20% Switzerland (slight home bias)

-• Remainder in smaller markets
+• Rest in smaller markets

-1. Maximum equity allocation (99% stocks) because my time horizon exceeds 20 years
+1. Maximum equity (99% stocks) because I've got 20+ years

 2. Lowest-cost passive funds with TER under 0.45%

-3. Global diversification with minimal home bias
+3. Global diversification with minimal Swiss home bias

-5. Automatic monthly contributions set up right after opening each account
+5. Automatic monthly contributions set up right after opening

-6. Never checking balances during market downturns
+6. Never checking balances during crashes

-How we evaluate 3a investment funds
+How we compare these funds

 Cost analysis